African Court on Human and Peoples Rights

 20 November 2024

-Criminal procedure – fair trial – credibility of evidence and appellate deference; Human rights – mandatory death sentence violates Article 4 (right to life); Human rights – execution by hanging violates Article 5 (dignity); Remedies – legislative repeal, resentencing, abolition of hanging, publication and reporting; Default judgment – State’s non-participation.
+Criminal procedure – fair trial – contradictions in prosecution testimony – Court of Appeal’s deference to trial court on evidence; Human rights – mandatory death penalty violates Article 4 (right to life); Execution by hanging violates Article 5 (dignity); Default of State – decision in default; Remedies – repeal mandatory death penalty, vacatur and resentencing, remove hanging, publication and reporting.

 13 November 2024